-At the time of declaring ready for trial, all parties must be able to represent to the Court that all subpoenas have been served on all necessary witnesses, all discovery has been properly provided to all opposing counsel, all substantive motions have been presented and heard by the Court, and the matter is ready to proceed to trial.

-If the Judge that heard the trial readiness conference is the trial judge, motions in limine shall be heard at the trial readiness conference.
-Otherwise, motions in limine will be heard on the day of trial unless the trial Judge has ordered differently.

-Trial counsel must be personally present and the prosecuting attorney must have authority to dispose of the case.
-The defendant must also be personally present.
+- At the time of declaring ready for trial, all parties must be able to represent to the Court that all subpoenas have been served on all necessary witnesses, all discovery has been properly provided to all opposing counsel, all substantive motions have been presented and heard by the Court, and the matter is ready to proceed to trial. - Motions in limine will be heard on the day of trial unless the trial Judge has ordered differently. - Subject to any existing remote appearance authorization, trial counsel must be personally present and the prosecuting attorney must have authority to dispose of the case.
+The defendant must also be personally present notwithstanding any existing remote appearance authorization.

-The declaration of counsel that the matter is ready for trial shall encompass all issues necessary for the confirmation and commencement of trial on the date the trial is to begin.
+• The declaration of counsel that the matter is ready for trial shall encompass all issues necessary for the confirmation and commencement of trial on the date the trial is to begin.

-(Effective 7/1/1999, as amended: 1/1/2013, 1/1/2015, 1/1/2016, 1/1/2017, 7/1/2018, 7/1/2019)
+(Effective 7/1/99, as amended: 1/1/13, 1/1/15, 1/1/16, 1/1/17, 7/1/18, 7/1/19, 7/1/22)